 In addition to root canal therapy and tooth extractions, we also offer:

-Learn more about our root canal treatments in Flower Mound and other specialties by visiting us on www.drzdds.com to schedule your appointment online or you may call our Flower Mound location at 972-346-1100.
+Learn more about our root canal treatments in DFW at one of our 3 locations and other specialties by calling or schedule your appointment online.

 Inflammed or infected pulp is removed, as are harmful bacteria, so no further damage occurs.
 Avoiding extraction eliminates issues such as a loss of chewing function or shifting of surrounding teeth.
 A missing tooth increases your risk of infection and bone loss, and, not to mention, it can affect your smile.